Start on a Seattle, Washington map view, raise the water, and use the default 3.0m setup as a fast visual baseline.

 Open a Seattle-centered map instead of manually panning across the U.S.

-Compare elevation and flood scenarios around Puget Sound, Elliott Bay, and low shoreline areas around downtown and the Duwamish corridor.
+Watch animated water fill low ground around Puget Sound, Elliott Bay, and low shoreline areas around downtown and the Duwamish corridor.

 Copy a permalink for the exact Seattle scenario you want to share.